Trip Facts

 Meals: Breakfast, Lunch, and Dinner

-After a hearty breakfast, begin your trek as you retrace the trail toward Lo Manthang, gradually making your way to the charming village of Chhuksang.
-As you descend to this lower altitude, towering mountain peaks rise dramatically above you, creating stunning scenery throughout the journey.
-The route passes through several traditional villages, offering rich cultural encounters and beautiful landscapes before reaching Chhuksang.
-Upon arrival, spend the remainder of the day exploring the village and immersing yourself in its peaceful Mustang atmosphere.
+As you descend to a lower altitude, towering mountain peaks rise dramatically above you.
+This creates stunning scenery throughout the journey.
+The route passes through several traditional villages, offering rich cultural encounters and beautiful landscapes before you reach Chhuksang.

 Day 13: Trek to Jomsom